kubernetes/website/content/en/docs/reference/kubectl/cheatsheet.md

 kubectl get configmap myconfig \
   -o jsonpath='{.data.ca\.crt}'

-# Retrieve a value with dashes instead of underscores.
+# Retrieve a base64 encoded value with dashes instead of underscores.
 kubectl get secret my-secret --template='{{index .data "key-name-with-dashes"}}'

 # Get all worker nodes (use a selector to exclude results that have a label